gayyaswa/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The radius of curnvatue is computed as suggested in the lecture using the formula mentioned in [here] https://www.intmath.com/applications-differentiation/8-radius-curvature.php.
+The radius of curvature is computed as suggested in the lecture using the formula mentioned in [here] https://www.intmath.com/applications-differentiation/8-radius-curvature.php.
 The `measure_curvature_real`  function has the code to compute radius in `laneimageprocessor.py`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.